Should plagiarism lead to retraction in all circumstances?

-Plagiarism is often one of the commonly cited reasons behind retraction of scientific papers.
-However, should plagiarism in any form necessarily result in journal retraction?
-Instead of retracting plagiarized papers as a rule of thumb, should journal editors make an attempt at assessing the concerned author’s intent before deciding on retraction?
-The article discusses these viewpoints as well as the role of journal editors in deciding a paper’s future.
+Plagiarism is often one of the commonly cited reasons behind retraction of papers.
+However, should plagiarism in any form necessarily result in retraction?
+Dr. Praveen Chaddah, a condensed-matter physicist and former director of the University Grants Commission in India, raises this interesting question in an article in Nature: Instead of retracting plagiarized papers as a rule of thumb, should journal editors make an attempt at assessing the concerned author’s intent before deciding on retraction?